bookofproofs/bookofproofs.github.io/_sources/history/17th-century/pell.md

 **John Pell** was an English mathematician best known for _Pell's equation_ which in fact he had little to do with.

 ### Mathematical Profile (Excerpt):
-* Mary was from Halden in Kent and her husband was from Southwick where their son John, the subject of this biography, was born.
 * John Pell senior had a fine library and this proved valuable to John junior as he grew up.
 * Pell spent five years from 1638 teaching mathematics in London.
 * Pell realised that war was imminent and that he would be in an extremely difficult position in Breda once war broke out.